Dotrar/nvim-writeonly/readme.md

 A plugin to help you not become your own worst enemy.

-This plugin temporaily disables most editing features, and forces you into insert mode.
+This plugin temporaily disables most editing features, and forces you into insert mode to write.

-When you're done, you can tap `<escape>` 15 (!) times to get out.
+When you're done, you can tap `<esc>` 15 (!) times to get out.

+Enable with `:Writeonly`

 ## Editing while writing: